Skip to main content

 Describe the magnetic force on currents and charges and explain the operation of a DC motor.

-The force on a current-carrying conductor and a moving charge in a magnetic field, the right-hand rule, and how torque on a coil drives a direct current motor.
+The force on a current-carrying conductor and a moving charge in a magnetic field, the right-hand rule, the torque on a current loop, and how a split-ring commutator drives a direct current motor.

 Reviewed by: AI editorial process; not yet individually human-reviewed